akirk/playground-step-library/docs/steps/README.md

 - [`addPage`](./addPage.md) - Add a page with title and content.
 - [`addPost`](./addPost.md) - Add a post with title, content, type, status, and date.
 - [`addProduct`](./addProduct.md) - Add a WooCommerce product (will install WooCommerce if not present)
+- [`blockExamples`](./blockExamples.md) - Creates a post with all block examples from registered blocks
 - [`blueprintExtractor`](./blueprintExtractor.md) - Generate a new blueprint after modifying the WordPress.
 - [`blueprintRecorder`](./blueprintRecorder.md) - Record steps made and compile a new blueprint.
 - [`changeAdminColorScheme`](./changeAdminColorScheme.md) - Useful to combine with a login step.